SkylineCommunications/dataminer-docs/connector-help/connector_help/Egatel_CCU9000.md

 ## About

-The Egatel CCU9000 driver will communicate with the device via SNMP, enabling the remote configuration of control parameters of the managed modules (such as digital transmitters and a GPS module).
+The Egatel CCU9000 connector will communicate with the device via SNMP, enabling the remote configuration of control parameters of the managed modules (such as digital transmitters and a GPS module).

 ### Version Info